tangerinedream/AWS_EC2_Scheduler/README.md

   -h, --help            show this help message and exit -w WORKLOADIDENTIFIER, --workloadIdentifier WORKLOADIDENTIFIER
-                        Workload Identifier to Action Upon -r WORKLOADREGION, --workloadRegion WORKLOADREGION
+                        Workload Identifier to Action Upon -r DYNAMODBREGION, --dynamoDBRegion DYNAMODBREGION
-                        Region where the Workload is running -a {Stop,Start}, --action {Stop,Start}
+                        Region where the DynamoDB configuration exists.
+Note: could be different from the target EC2 workload is running
+  -a {Stop,Start}, --action {Stop,Start}
                         Action to Orchestrate (e.g. Stop or Start) -t, --testcases       Run the test cases
   -d, --dryrun          Run but take no Action
+  -l {critical,error,warning,info,debug,notset}, --loglevel {critical,error,warning,info,debug,notset}
+                        The level to record log messages to the logfile
 ```

 ### Stop all of the instances